avinash31d/paper-implementations/README.md

 # paper-implementations
-1. Tensorflow implementation of An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale https://arxiv.org/abs/2010.11929v2
+1. Tensorflow [implementation](/vit.ipynb) of An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale [Paper](https://arxiv.org/abs/2010.11929v2)